malramsay64/phd-thesis/02_Dynamics/introduction.md

 both experiments and simulations that allow for a comparison between results measured experimentally for ortho-terphenyl and those obtained in simulations of the Trimer molecule.
+In this chapter we establish that the Trimer is an appropriate dynamical model for ortho-terphenyl.

 ## Structural Relaxation {#sec:intro_structural}